 Where are your services available?

-Whilst I am based in the Daylesford region of central Victoria, I am qualified and happy to perform ceremonies in all areas of Victoria and indeed across Australia.
+I am based in the central highlands region of Victoria, in the twin towns of Daylesford Hepburn Springs.
+I am qualified and happy to perform ceremonies in all areas of Victoria and indeed across Australia.

 What is your presentation style?